robbertkauffman/devx/README.md

 When building the JCR-API with Maven, it will automatically create documentation in Markdown using Swagger.
 This can be found under *dependencies/generated/markdown/rest-api-docs.md*.

+## Limitations
+The application is intended for local development purposes only.
+Additionally, the Template Editor only supports editing Freemarker templates.
+There currently is no support for editing JSPs.

 ## Known issues
 A list of the known issues can be found on the [DevX Trello board](https://trello.com/b/TPDdb0lb/hippo-devx).